cdent/wsgi-intercept/README.md

 To Do
 -----

-* https support using `http.client` is only somewhat implemented.
+* https support using `http.client` is only somewhat implemented:
+  If intercepting an HTTPS domain, requests to other HTTPS domains fail.